 However, these need someone to be at the door to check every arrival so, to make better use of time for people working in the homes, we are installing the very latest in thermal imaging cameras.
 These are able to pick out a person’s face, take their temperature and give a visual indication of whether or not they have a fever.
 They will be situated by the main doorway with full instructions on how to use them.

-Over the next few months, we will continue to scan the market to see if there are any other new devices that can help us even further in our pledge to keep people living and working in our homes as safe as possible.
+We continually scan the market to see if there are any other new devices that can help us even further in our pledge to keep people living and working in our homes as safe as possible.